 ○ Deep peel.

-A deep chemical peel removes skin cells from the epidermis and from portions of the mid to lower layer of your dermis.
-Your doctor might recommend a deep chemical peel if you have deeper wrinkles, scars or precancerous growths.
-A deep chemical peel can only be performed once.
+A deep chemical peel removes the epidermis and reaches the mid to lower layers of the dermis for a more intensive resurfacing effect.
+This type of peel is typically recommended for deeper wrinkles, significant scarring, or certain precancerous skin lesions.
+Because of its strength and lasting impact, a deep chemical peel can only be performed once.

 Chemical Peels for Scars.
 Chemical peels improve the appearance of mild scarring by using a chemical solution to remove the outer layer of old skin.
 The new skin that replaces it is usually smoother and less irregular in appearance.